sassbookai/api-docs/summarizer/samples/js/README.md

 npm install
 ```

-To test the API, replace the placeholder key in source code and run:
+To test the API, replace the placeholder API key in source code and run:

 ```
 node test.js